 Home Remedies for Myopia

-Continuous reading, watching TV and working on a computer for long hours requires our eyes to focus at short distances and thus myopia can set in.
+Continuous reading, watching TV, and working on a computer for long hours require our eyes to focus at short distances and thus myopia can set in.
 In order to reduce the severity or appearance of myopia, one must take regular breaks from continuous reading, watching TV or working on the computer.

-Kusuma Varthi Anjana (Ayurvedic approach): Kusuma Varthi Anajana is an Ayurvedic medicinal preparation used for the treatment of simple myopia.
-This contains sesamum flowers, long pepper, common jasmine, and black pepper.
-Mix all of these ingredients and mash them.
-Add water to this mash to make it into a paste and dry it in shade.
-This mixture can be taken twice a day to minimize the risk of myopia.
+Kusuma Varthi Anajana is an Ayurvedic medicinal preparation used as an alternative treatment of simple myopia.
+It is prepared using sesame flowers, long pepper, common jasmine, and black pepper.
+Make this mixture by mashing the ingredients together.
+Add a little water to make a paste.
+Dry it in the shade and powder it.
+This powdered mixture can be taken twice daily to possibly minimize the risk of myopia.